-And if you feel the need to rest your winged feet, fly over to Soho and spend a magical two and a half hours at the Cutter and Squidge School of Wizadry for Afternoon Tea and a spellbinding Potions class.
+If you feel the need to rest your winged feet, fly over to Soho and spend a magical two and a half hours at the Cutter and Squidge School of Wizadry for Afternoon Tea and a spellbinding Potions class.

 You might not be able to sneak into the bedroom of Her Majesty the Queen, (Her Majester) with the BFG and Sophie, but you can take a royal tour of Buckingham Palace’s state rooms instead.
 But don’t even think about sliding down the banister of the Grand Staircase!

 And staying with Roald Dahl, the House of Illustration is the UK’s only public gallery dedicated to illustration and the graphic arts and founded by Sir Quentin Blake, the illustrator who breathed form into Roald Dahl’s characters.
-Currently showing is Quentin Blake: Voyages to the Moon and the Sun, the first ever exhibition of Blake’s illustrations for the French literary classic, Cyrano de Bergerac’s 17th century tale of space travel.

 Winnie the Pooh